pellersz/IavaScriptvm/README.md

 Finally, a program is closed by the `Amen` keyword.

-examples can be found in the exempla folder.
+Examples can be found in the exempla folder.

+##### How to run your program

+Once your code is written, give the enm file to the creo.bat file script (or write a shell script which does the same things as the batch file if you use a real operating system)

 ### Final thoughts